rickxzo/FlowtAI/README.md

 #### Update 005
 - Auto LLM assignment to agent upon unavailability of choosen LLM.
 - Intimation of LLM change via email.
+- UI is now responsive to smaller screens.

 #### Update 004
 - UI redesign for an enhanced experience